Do I need an auditor?

-Co-operatives become subject to the audit obligation when their operating revenues amount to NOK 5 million or more.
+Co-operatives become subject to the audit obligation when their operating revenues during the previous year amount to NOK 5 million or more.

-NUFs which are liable to pay taxes to Norway are subject to the audit obligation when their operating revenues exceed NOK 5 million.
+NUFs which are liable to pay taxes to Norway will be subject to the audit obligation when their operating revenues during the previous financial year exceeded NOK 5 million.

-Note that even if your enterprise is not obliged to have its annual accounts audited, certain events can trigger a requirement to obtain special certification from an auditor.
+Note that even if the enterprise is not obliged to have its annual accounts audited, certain events can trigger a requirement to obtain special certification from an auditor.